Quantitative Value with Momentum

 Human Behaviour & Quantitative Tools

 Despite widespread knowledge that value and momentum generate higher returns over the long-haul, both strategies have continued to beat the market.
 How is this possible?
 The answer relates to a fundamental truth: human beings behave irrationally.
-We follow an evolutionary mindset that focuses on surviving in the jungle, not optimizing our portfolio.
-While we will never eliminate our survival instincts, we can minimize their impact by employing quantitative tools.
+We follow an evolutionary mindset that focuses on survival, not return optimization.
+While we are unlikely to ever eliminate our survival instincts, we can minimize their impact by employing quantitative tools.

 Much of the analysis conducted by investors - reading financial statements, interpreting past trends, and assessing relative valuations - can be done faster, more effectively, and across a wider swath of securities via a systematic process.
 Investors argue that instinct and experience add value in the stock-selection process, but the evidence doesn’t support this interpretation.
 Why?
 When investors respond to non-quantitative signals (e.g., the latest headlines, their expert friend’s opinion, their interpretation of a price pattern etc.), they unconsciously introduce cognitive biases into their investment process.
 These biases lead to predictable underperformance.
 The Quantitative Value with Momentum Investing Philosophy is best suited for value investors who can acknowledge their own fallibility.
 Granted, the approach is not infallible, and should always be questioned; however, the approach seeks to provide the following: a systematic, evidence-based, value/momentum focused investment strategy that is built to beat behavioural bias [ix].

 We distilled our entire process into six core steps: